 - Support the development and use of a comprehensive plan.
 We will teach and promote a "Public Health" model that brings together people from a variety of campus roles and uses a combination of strategies.
 This is a flexible model; designed to be adapted to meet the unique needs and resources of each campus.

 - Provide on-site and regional training in the following areas:

-- Clinical Assessment and Intervention — We offer the following trainings for counseling center professionals and community clinicians: (1) Recognizing and Responding to Suicide Risk (RRSR), which aids in empirically supported assessment and management of suicide risk, (2) Collaborative Assessment and Management of Suicide Risk (CAMS) training for counseling center professionals and community clinicians.
-CAMS is an evidence-based suicide-specific clinical intervention, and (3) Suicide to Hope, which guides clinical work with an attempt survivor after the crisis period has past.
+- Clinical Assessment and Intervention — We offer the following trainings for counseling center professionals and community clinicians: (1) Recognizing and Responding to Suicide Risk (RRSR), which aids in empirically supported assessment and management of suicide risk and (2) Collaborative Assessment and Management of Suicide Risk (CAMS) training for counseling center professionals and community clinicians.
+CAMS is an evidence-based suicide-specific clinical intervention.

 - Training for campus planners in the development, implementation and evaluation of a comprehensive plan.

 - Support the collection and use of data on: